-While it’s possible to buy Monero (XMR) directly with GBP (e.g. LocalMonero) it’s not the cheapest way of getting your hands on it (starting from 6% in fees).
+While it’s possible to buy Monero (XMR) directly with GBP (e.g., LocalMonero) it’s not the cheapest way of getting your hands on it (10% fees when I checked).

-For the absolute cheapest rates, you’ll want to buy it on a cryptocurrency exchange (e.g., Binance) with Tether (USDT) or Bitcoin (BTC).
+For the absolute cheapest rates, you’ll want to buy it on a cryptocurrency exchange (e.g., Binance) with Tether (USDT).

 In this post, I’ll outline the BEST places to buy Monero (XMR) if you’re from the UK.